-Your basic objective here is to stop unauthorised parties gaining entrance to your motorhome.
+Your basic objective here is to stop unauthorised parties from gaining entry to your motorhome.

 A secondary objective is that of making it too difficult or too risky for burglars to steal the contents.

-Your motorhome may come with good quality security locks on its doors and windows but these can sometimes be enhanced and upgraded or supplemented for a relatively modest additional cost.
+Your motorhome may come with decent quality security locks on its doors and windows, but these can sometimes be enhanced and upgraded or supplemented for a relatively modest additional cost.

-- security marking some of your more valuable internal fixtures and fittings.
-It may not stop them being stolen but it will mean that you can identify them, should they ever be picked up by the authorities;
+- security marking some of your more valuable internal fixtures and fittings – that may not stop them being stolen but it will mean that you can identify them, should they ever be picked up by the authorities;

-- it’s always sensible not to leave valuable possessions in your motorhome when you are away from it.
-However, in situations where you must, it might be sensible to purchase a strong internal security safe which can be bolted securely into the vehicle;
+- it’s always sensible not to leave valuable possessions in your motorhome when you are away from it – but in situations where you have no other option, it might be sensible to purchase a strong internal security safe that can be bolted securely into the vehicle;

 - fitting alarms can also prove to be a powerful disincentive to many of the more opportunistic burglars;

-- today it’s also possible to get high-quality and hidden video systems which can film intruders and notify you directly to your phone including even, in some cases, streaming video live to you.
-Again, this might not physically stop their entry but it may be a major disincentive and could also prove to be useful evidence for eventual prosecutions.
+- today it’s also possible to get high-quality and hidden video systems that can film intruders and notify you directly to your smartphone in many cases live-streaming the video to you – once again this might not physically stop a break-in, but it may be a major disincentive and could also prove to be useful evidence for an eventual prosecution.

-- some policies may actually require you to take certain specific security steps by way of protecting your vehicle from total theft or its contents likewise.
-An example might be limitations about where you leave your motorhome unattended.
-It’s advisable to read your policy carefully to make sure you comply with all its conditions, including those in the area of minimum security requirements;
+- some policies may actually require you to take certain specific security steps by way of protecting against the theft of your vehicle or its contents – an example might be limitations about where you leave your motorhome unattended – so, it’s always a good idea to read your policy carefully and make sure you comply with all its conditions, including those touching on the minimum security requirements;

-- more positively, some policies might actually offer discounts if you take certain security measures.
-That might go some way towards offsetting part of any costs involved in upgrading your protection.
+- more positively, some policies might offer attractive discounts if you take certain security measures – and might go some way towards offsetting part of any costs involved in upgrading your protection.

-All these points are worth thinking about and we’d be pleased to discuss them further with you.
+All these points are worth thinking about and, of course, we’d be pleased to discuss them further with you.